rustbas/filetype-prediction/README.md

 # Features

-- Using neural networks from `pytorch`
+- Using neural networks from `pytorch`,
+- Using `Numpy API` for fast signature calculating,

 # References